whatisjery/react-fluid-distortion/README.md

 ## Debug pannel :

-Show a debug pannel to test options more easily.
+Show a debug panel to test options more easily.

 ```jsx
 import { EffectComposer } from '@react-three/postprocessing';